gonodono/adbsms/README.md

 ### Examples

-You can check adb's documentation for further details, but these few examples should at least clarify the proper usage.
+You'll have to check adb's documentation for details on the rest of its available options, but these few examples should at least clarify the URI modification necessary to access this app's Provider.

 To list the number and text for all (viewable) messages: